 Integrity: These studies typically involve payment given to subjects.
-Subjects concerned about their privacy, or those who simply do not want to wear intrusive sensor devices, have an incentive to fake the data used in the study.
+Subjects concerned about their privacy, or those who simply do not want to wear intrusive sensor devices, have an incentive to fake their data.

 Solution: Have all sensors associated with the study report readings to the subject's machine (desktop or mobile phone).
 This machine performs aggregate computations relevant to the actual study on the readings, reporting results and discarding the raw sensor readings.
 ZKPK is used to ensure that the readings are processed correctly.